This post may contain affiliate links, please see the privacy policy for details.

 Instructions

 - When 15 minutes remain for the cauliflower, start preparing the sauce.
 Add bacon to a Dutch oven over medium-high heat.
 Sauté for 4 to 5 minutes and lower heat.
-Add the garlic and a pinch of red pepper flakes and stir. *Do not drain the fat drippings.*
+Add the garlic and a pinch of red pepper flakes and stir. *Don't drain the fat drippings.*

 - In a small mixing bowl, beat the egg yolks.
 Whisk in remaining olive oil, parmesan, ground black pepper, and salt.